A Lot Like Birds

-A Lot Like Birds (often abbreviated as ALLB) are an American post-hardcore band formed in 2009 in Sacramento, California.
+A Lot Like Birds (often abbreviated as ALLB) is an American post-hardcore band formed in 2009 in Sacramento, California.
 Before their breakup in 2018, ALLB had released four albums: an independent debut Plan B (2009), and three LPs under Equal Vision Records - Conversation Piece (2011), No Place (2014) and DIVISI (2017).
-ALLB reunited in early 2024 and has continued to play numerous live shows since.
+ALLB reunited in early 2024 and has continued to play live shows and release new music since then.

 History

 Formation and Plan B (2009–2010)

 The band formed in Sacramento when guitarist/vocalist Michael Franzino invited local musicians to collaborate on an album.
 The result was A Lot Like Birds's debut album Plan B. Released in 2009, the album was largely instrumental and experimental, featuring horns, strings, and guest vocals in addition to screamed vocals and post-hardcore arrangements.
 It has been widely distributed for free online by the band.

 Following the album's release, A Lot Like Birds formed a core around five of the musicians involved: Franzino and Ben Wiacek (Vegan Discharge) on guitar, Michael Littlefield on bass, Joe Arrington on drums, and Cory Lockwood (Vegan Discharge) on vocals.
 The other musicians that appeared on the album would appear at live shows as guest performers, and the band took to describing themselves as a "5–8 piece" outfit.